[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 Surprisingly, many people don't know about this problem set.

-It's recommended for those who want to solve the problem set before taking a mock exam!
+It's highly recommended for anyone who wants to practice before taking a mock exam!

-There are many more reasons to recommend this site!
+There are still more reasons to recommend this!

-This problem set also includes questions related to on-premise and Windows.
-These
+This practice test includes questions related to on-premises systems and Windows.
+These questions were

-Furthermore, this site also has problem sets for AWS certifications other than the SAA exam, so you can use it even after passing the SAA exam!
+Furthermore, this site also has practice tests for AWS certifications other than the SAA exam, so you can use it even after passing the SAA!

-You can also solve the questions on your smartphone, so you can use your spare time.
+You can also solve the problems on your smartphone, so you can make use of your spare time.

-The fee is also low, so please give it a try!
+The price is also low, so please give it a try!

 AWS Black Belt Online Seminar

-These are the seminar materials officially released by AWS.
+These are official seminar materials published by AWS.

-Also, most of them are uploaded to YouTube, so you can easily watch them.
+Furthermore, most of these are uploaded to YouTube, making them easily accessible.

-it might be better to use it as a study aid!
+might be better to view it as supplementary learning material!

 Difficult points and countermeasures

-Here, I'll introduce two points that I and other engineers at my company who have taken the exam struggled with when taking the exam.
+Here, I'll share two points that I and other engineers within our company who have taken the exam found challenging.

-Knowing the points you struggled with beforehand will make it easier to prepare for the exam, so
+Knowing these points beforehand will make it easier to prepare for the exam, so

 ① It's hard to remember a service you've never used before

-For example, I have experience with VPC, EC2, Route53, and other
+For example, I have experience with VPC, EC2, and Route 53.

-AWS services.
-These services were not difficult to learn, and I was able to pick them up quickly.
+These major services weren't difficult to learn; I was able to pick them up quickly.

-However, it was extremely difficult to remember services I had no experience with.
+However, I found it very difficult to remember services I had never used before.
+I

-I had a particularly hard time with services like kinisis and DynamoDB, which I don't use much in my daily work.
+particularly struggled with Kinisis and DynamoDB, which I don't use much in my daily work.

 Other services I personally struggled with are listed below.

-There's a chance that all of them will appear on the exam, so be sure to check them out!
+All of them could potentially appear on the exam, so be sure to check them out!

-The best way to deal with this problem is to actually try it out, even though it's a pain.
+The best way to tackle this problem, though tedious, is to actually try it out.

-After all, it's difficult to remember long-term just by reading or listening.
+It's difficult to retain information long-term just by reading or listening.

 ②The Japanese in the questions is difficult to read

-Therefore, if you are reading the questions and thinking about the answer, you may lose a lot of time on the exam.
+Therefore, if you spend time reading the question and thinking about the answer, you may run out of time during the exam.

-In addition, because AWS is a foreign company, the exam itself is written in English.
+Furthermore, since AWS is a foreign company, the exams themselves are created in English.

-To make it easier for people in Japan to take the exam, a Japanese translation of the exam is available for those who cannot read English.
-However,
+Although a Japanese translation of the exam is available for those who cannot read English, making it easier to take in Japan,

-the Japanese is sometimes a little unnatural, and the length of the text makes the questions very difficult to read.
+the Japanese translation is sometimes unnatural, and combined with the length of the text, the questions are very difficult to read.

-To prevent this, it is important to isolate only the client's requests.
+To prevent this, it's crucial to isolate only the client's requests.

-Based on the example above, if we isolate only the client's requests, it would look like this.
+Using the previous example, if we isolate only the client's requests, it would look like this.

-By extracting only the requests that the client wants to realize, you can reduce the amount of time spent reading.
+By extracting only the client's requests in this way, you can reduce the time spent reading.

-Also, by cutting out unnatural Japanese, the meaning will become easier to understand to a certain extent.
+Also, by cutting out unnatural Japanese, the meaning becomes clearer to some extent.

-If you can read English, you can switch to English questions, so if you don't understand the meaning,
+If you can read English, you can switch to the English version of the questions, so if you don't understand the meaning,

 summary

-I've written a lot, but what do you think?
+I've written about a lot of things, but what did you think?

-If you try to study for the AWS SAA from scratch by looking at various articles,
+When you start researching how to study for the AWS SAA from scratch by looking at various articles,

-you may find that there are too many options and you don't know how to study.
+you might find that there are so many options that you end up not knowing how to study at all.

-I also passed the exam by researching and practicing various things through blogs and Twitter, but it
+I was able to pass the exam by researching and putting into practice various methods using blogs and Twitter, but

-In this blog, I've introduced my study methods and the points I struggled with, so
+In this blog post, I shared my study methods and some of the challenges I faced.

-I hope that reading this will give you a head start on preparing for the exam!
+I hope this helps you get a head start on your exam preparation!

 Thank you for reading.